AnytimeDetailing/free-site-generator/README.md

 You can define custom pages by adding compliant `pagename`.json files in this directory.
 A mostly blank Terms of Service (tos.json) and Reviews (Reviews.json) exist as examples.
 Other ideas to complete on your own may be a signup confirmation page, FAQ, or customer preparation guide.

+"page" should be used in json defined generated page order unless custom sections are not desired.

+## How it works

+Sites often reference business hours, prices, company name, etc multiple times, and keeping track each page up to date with the latest information can be tedeous.
+Templates put your computer to work keeping all data matching accross multiple pages.
+This template fills in flexible fields in the ./blocks directory, then arranges blocks to create each page.
+For example, a navigation bar at the top of the page, then the main content of the page, some testimonials, finally a misc menu at the bottom of the page.
+These are then written to html files for use online.

+For example ./generatorpages/Reviews.json defines the order as the following: `"head","topbar","header","nav","note","page","testimonials","ba-ticker","footer","scripts"`

+`head` and `foot` should always be used as they contain refrences to required css and js files.

 ------